marioemmanuel/u64/README.md

 u64 is a simple but powerful embeddable database.
 It covers a niche area where 64 bits keys suffice.

-It is designed to cover by default a 1,000,000 item database, but that value is configurable.

 u64 was designed as an auxiliary LLM knowledge database for fast retrieval of indexed resources in RAG environments.